Approved Date – 02/22/2021

 This policy applies to all District information systems, District Workforce members performing official functions on behalf of the District or any District agency or entity (e.g. subordinate and independent agencies, Council of the District of Columbia, D.C.
 Charter Schools, etc.) who receive enterprise services from the District of Columbia Office of the Chief Technology Officer (OCTO).
-In addition, this policy applies to any providers and third-party entities with access to District information, networks, and applications.
+In addition, this policy applies to any provider and third-party entity with access to District information, network, and applications.

-District agencies and departments must develop or adhere to a program plan which demonstrates compliance with this policy and its related standards.
+District agencies and departments must develop or adhere to a strategy which demonstrates compliance with this policy and its related standards.
 The following outlines the requirements for this policy.

 4.1.
 Flaw Remediation